raganwald/raganwald.github.com/_posts/2015-05-11-javascript-classes.md

 You can say to a builder, "make me a home just like that model home," and the builder makes you a home that has a lot in common with the model home.
 You then decorate your home with additional personalization.
 But the model home is, itself, a home.
 Although you may choose to keep it empty, you could in principle move a family into it.
 This is different than asking a builder to make you a home based on a blueprint.
 The blueprint may specify the features of the home, but it isn't a home.
 It could never be used as a home.

 Prototypes are like model homes, and classes are like blueprints.
-Classes in are not like the objects they describe.
+Classes are not like the objects they describe.

 ### "object-oriented programming" can mean almost anything